lordgrenville/hugo_blog_source/content/posts/Podcasts.md

 I emailed Bloomberg about this, but I think they are sunsetting this podcast, and their support ticket confirmation email never showed up.
-In the meatime I wanted to just grab those episodes, so I did it old school.
+In the meantime I wanted to just grab those episodes, so I did it old school.

     import requests